 No matter how strong you are, I guarantee there’s a bodyweight exercise for every muscle that will leave you hobbling for days (in a good way).

 - Use momentum to make it harder by doing explosive exercises like jumping or sprinting.

-- Use your travel companion to weigh you down with exercises like piggy-back sprints or having them sit on you while you do push-ups, or try these other partner exercises.
+- Use your travel companion to weigh you down with exercises.
+Do piggy-back sprints or have them sit on you while you do push-ups, or try these other partner exercises.

-That sucks because eating is arguably the best part of traveling.
+Eating is arguably the best part of traveling.
 To not gorge on all the local treats would rob us of a big part of the travel experience.
-We might as well travel in virtual reality.
+Without it, we might as well travel in virtual reality.

 Luckily, we don’t need to compromise on what we eat to stay fit while traveling.We just need to compromise on when we eat.

-If we limit ourselves to eating twice a day, and take some days off eating entirely, we can stay amazingly fit, no matter what we eat.
+If we limit ourselves to eating twice a day, and take some days off eating entirely, we can stay fit, pretty much no matter what we eat.

 As Dr. Jason Fung explains in his book, The Complete Guide to Fasting, amazing things happen to our bodies when we limit our feeding frequency: